Tgcohce/solana-university-hackathon/README.md

 **Hackathon Project** - For the demo we created a Solana wallet that uses FaceID/TouchID (passkeys) instead of seed phrases, powered by the new secp256r1 precompile, and enabled Keyless Arhictecture.

-## The Demo

-1. User creates wallet with FaceID → no seed phrase needed
-2. Adds phone as backup device → multi-device support
-3. Sends SOL with biometrics → secure transactions
-4. Enables 2-of-2 for high-value transactions → multi-sig security
-5. Judge tries it on their own device → mind blown! 🤯

 ## Features